-Child to Parent Violence and Abuse is any behaviour used by a young person to control, dominate or coerce parents/carers.
+Child to Parent Abuse (CPA) is any behaviour used by a young person to control, dominate or coerce their parents/carergivers.
 It is intended to threaten and intimidate and puts family safety at risk.
-The violence is about a range of behaviours, including non-physical acts, aimed at achieving ongoing control over another person by instilling fear.
+The abuse is about a range of behaviours, including physical and non-physical acts, aimed at achieving ongoing control over another person, by instilling fear.

-This problem of child to parent violence/abuse is complex and deeply impacts families, practitioners and the wider society.
-It is an emerging area of research and remains under reported as a strain of family violence.
-However, available statistics do indicate a worrying increase in reported incidents.
+This problem of child to parent abuse is complex and deeply impacts families and the wider society.
+To date, it has unfortunately been an under reported strain of family violence but thankfully, is becoming an emerging area of research.
+Existing available statistics indicate a worrying increase in reported incidents.

-Practitioners working directly with families support these statistics with evidence from their increased caseloads.
+Practitioners working directly with families support these statistics with evidence from their increased caseloads, where the issue is being identified.
 Research and experience suggest some causational trends to this increase include:

 - Escalation habits.
 Children learn to escalate their behaviour in order to get their demands met.

 Non Violent Resistance (NVR) Intervention

 Emma works with parents/caregivers to help them learn new ways to manage the abusive behaviour by coaching them in the Non Violent Resistance (NVR) intervention.

 The idea of NVR is not new and has its roots in the peaceful revolutionary movements of icons like Ghandi and Martin Luther King.
 The principle idea of NVR is to influence change through peaceful protest and resistance.